ytaki0801/PureLISP.sh/README.md

 ## How to use

-Run the script to use REPL, like the following on [busybox-w32](https://frippery.org/busybox/) in a Command Prompt of Windows 10. **You must type a blank line after input LISP codes**.
+Run the script to use REPL, like the following on [busybox-w32](https://frippery.org/busybox/) in a Command Prompt of Windows 10. **You must type a blank line after input of LISP codes**.

 ```
 C:\Users\TAKIZAWA Yozo\busybox>busybox.exe sh jmclisp.sh